tixxit/optimistic-spec-article/ARTICLE.md

 [info] r.VecMapBenchmark.squareDoubleVec              thrpt       20   59952.755     4436.288  ops/s
 ```

 Ouch.
-Those extra reads and array allocation/writes really hurt us.
+Those extra reads and array construction really hurt us.
 It doesn't
-necessarily mean the strategy is bad though, but we have to figure out someway
+necessarily mean the strategy is bad, but we have to figure out some way to
-to inline it with `map`'s while loop.
+inline it with `map`'s while loop.
 We cannot rely on having time to verify
-types and convert `Vector`s to `Array`s after the fact.
+types and convert `Vector`s to `Array`s *after the fact*.

 Attempt 4: Assume the Best, Prepare for the Worst
 -------------------------------------------------